pivotal/docs-platform-automation/docs/reference/inputs-outputs.md

 The `config` input for a download product task expects to have a `download-config.yml` file The configuration of the `download-config.yml` looks like this:

-{% code_snippet 'pivotal/platform-automation', 'download-product-config' %}
+{% code_snippet 'examples', 'download-product-config' %}

 [configure-authentication]: task.md#configure-authentication
 [configure-saml-authentication]: task.md#configure-saml-authentication